-Draft Senior Housing Regulations (Examination of Financial Stability), 5778-2018 - These regulations were published for public comments on 27 March 2018.
-These regulations determine the financial conditions required of a license applicant, inter alia, to prove its financial stability, and as a condition to receipt of an operating license.
-In accordance with the provisions of these regulations, the license applicant is required to deliver to the Commissioner of Senior Homes, inter alia, financial statements and other documents certified by a CPA on its behalf.
-The regulations also set forth the tests for examination of the license applicant's compliance with the regulations, as well as an appeal mechanism.
-To the best of Palace management's knowledge, the period for submission of the public's comments ended on 17 April 2018, although they have not yet been presented for discussion at the Knesset's legislative committees, and considering that the language is merely preliminary (and subject, inter alia, to public comment), the language of the said regulations, if approved, may be different to that presented for public comment.
+Draft Senior Housing Regulations (Financial Stability), 5784-2024 - These draft regulations were released for public comment on 30 September 2024 and specify the financial conditions with which a license applicant is required to comply, inter alia, in order to prove its financial stability, and as a condition for receipt of an operating license.
+As specified in this draft, as part of the license application, the license applicant is required to provide the Commissioner of Senior Homes, inter alia, with audited CPA-signed financial statements and with other documents certified by an attorney and/or signed by a CPA on behalf of the license applicant.
+These regulations also set forth the method for examining the financial stability of the license applicant, as well as an administrative objection mechanism.
+To the best of Palace management's knowledge, the period for public comment submission ended on 14 October 2024, but they have not yet been presented for discussion by the Labor, Welfare and Health Committee of the Knesset.
+Of note, a practically identical version of this draft had been released for public comment in March 2018, but did not advance further in the legislation process.

-Senior Housing Regulations (Apartment Specifications Form), 5778-2017 - These regulations took effect on 17 January 2018.
-In summary, these regulations obligate the Operator to attach to every engagement agreement with residents (pertaining to the occupancy of an apartment in a senior home) a detailed and accurate specification, which addresses all of the details and information as specified in the said Regulations.
-Furthermore, the Regulations stipulate that in respect of contracts between senior homes and residents regarding the occupancy of senior homes in planning stages or under construction, which construction is yet unfinished, a plan of the future apartment, including exact measurements, must be annexed to such contracts in addition to the specifications form of the future apartment;
+The Senior Housing Regulations (Apartment Specifications Form), 5778-2017 - These regulations took effect on 17 January 2018.
+These regulations impose a duty on the Operator to attach to every engagement agreement with residents (pertaining to the occupancy of an apartment in a senior home) a detailed and accurate specification, which addresses all of the details and information as specified in the said Regulations.
+Furthermore, the Regulations stipulate that in the case of engagement contracts between senior homes and residents regarding the occupancy of senior homes under planning and construction, which are yet to be built or occupied, a plan of the future apartment, including exact measurements, must be annexed to such contracts in addition to the specifications of the future apartment.

-Senior Housing Regulations (Residents' Committee), 5778-2017 - These regulations took effect on 3 December 2017.
-In summary, these regulations pertain to the right of residents in senior homes to appoint a representative body on their behalf, and prescribe procedures for the selection of such representative body, its powers, the manner to convene its meetings, its voting manner, its term of office and so forth.
+The Senior Housing Regulations (Residents' Committee), 5778-2017 - These regulations took effect on 3 December 2017.
+In summary, these regulations pertain to the right of residents in senior homes to appoint a representative body on their behalf, and prescribe procedures for the election of such representative body, its powers, the manner for convening its meetings, the manner of voting thereat, its term of office and so forth.

-Senior Housing Regulations (Provisions regarding Experience, Professional Training and Seniority of Senior Homes Managers), 5778-2017 - These regulations took effect on 14 December 2017.
-These regulations set forth the preliminary conditions and the experience and professional training requirements of a manager of a senior home, which include, inter alia, a duty imposed on a senior home manager to participate in a course and training according to various criteria prescribed by the Regulations, as well as a requirement of having at least three years' experience.
-Furthermore, these regulations obligate the owners of senior homes to ensure the enforcement and the implementation of these Regulations.
-The Regulations further anchor the prohibition on senior home managers to act in conflict of interests in the context of their position.
+The Senior Housing Regulations (Experience, Professional Training and Seniority Conditions for Senior Home Managers), 5778-2017 - These regulations took effect on 14 December 2017 and set forth the prerequisites and the experience and professional training requirements for a senior home manager, which include, inter alia, the duty imposed on a senior home manager to participate in a course and training according to various criteria prescribed by the regulations, as well as the requirement of at least three years of previous managerial experience.
+Furthermore, these regulations impose a duty on the holder of the license to operate the senior home to ascertain the enforcement and implementation of these regulations.
+The regulations further establish the prohibition on senior home managers to act in a conflict of interests in their capacity.

-Senior Housing Regulations (Conditions for Operations of Senior Homes), 5781-2021 - These regulations took effect in 2021 and prescribe the conditions required for proper operation of a senior home, including as concerns the admission of residents to the senior home, the senior home's responsibility to have minimal physical conditions in place in the residential units of the senior home, ensure the existence of facilities in the senior home, and so forth.
+The Senior Housing Regulations (Conditions for Senior Home Operations), 5781-2021 - These regulations took effect on 16 June 2021 and prescribe the conditions required for proper operation of a senior home, including the admission of new residents to the senior home, the senior home's responsibility for minimal physical conditions in the residential units of the senior home, assurance of the existence of facilities and services in the senior home, assurance of resident rights, and so forth.